AgentD/hausboot/README.md

 I initially had the MBR written in C++ entirely, including the self relocating, but ultimately replace the entry/exit code with an assembly stub instead.
 It was very fidgety and relied on the compiler generating *specific* code, e.g. not turning an absolute jump to a relative one.
-This is also, why the reloacing code couldn't just *call* main either.
+This is also, why the reloading code couldn't just *call* main either.
 The compiler would prefer a more compact, relative call, or if main was static, just inline it.